 Talking can help.

-Whether it’s stress, sadness, relationship or academic problems, or coping with the impacts of COVID-19, sharing your concerns with another person can make a positive difference.
+Whether it’s stress, sadness, relationship or academic problems, sharing your concerns with another person can make a positive difference.
 “Let’s Talk” is a program that provides brief, informal, virtual consultations for UWM students with counselors from University Counseling Services.

 Let’s Talk remains “informal” in that it is not therapy or crisis intervention.
 Let’s Talk does not require setting up additional services or completing any comprehensive paperwork prior to the consultation.
 Consultations are confidential, can span a variety of topics, and are limited to about 20 minutes in length.
 The counselor’s role is to listen to your concerns, answer questions, and provide support and recommendations for resources and next steps.
 If you have additional questions about Let’s Talk, please take time to consult the FAQ below!